dxma/LMS-uPnP-Docker/README.md

 ## Technical Note

 The bridge will bind on at least 2 ports:

 * 49152: upnp socket starting port, a new web service will be made for each running client following this port
 * 1900: this is not explicitly mentioned, it is the dnla server port

-While deploying the bridge first time, I got strange port bind error due to 1900 port occupassion.
+While deploying the bridge first time, I got strange port bind error due to 1900 port occupation.
 The jellyfin service running on my NAS box also binds to port 1900.
 You have to turn off the other dlna server in this case and free up 1900.